Lyon, France is a city of delightful contrast — a sensational mix of modern and old-world charm.

 - Tombeau de Turpio – Roman tombs historic site with 10 burial structures (1 Montée de Choulans)

-5. Parc de la Tête d’Or (Best Free Thing to Do in Lyon!)
+5. Stroll the Parc de la Tête d’Or (Best Free Thing to Do in Lyon!)

 To give you an idea of just how big, here’s everything you can do here: